HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The **ADD** instruction fetches the operand and adds it to the general register "r".
 The "L" bit set specifies an unsigned addition.
 If the "O" bit is set, a numeric overflow will cause an overflow trap.
 See the section on operand encoding for the defined operand modes.
-The operations will set the carry/borrow bits in the processor status word.
+The operations will set the carry/borrow bit in the processor status word.

 #### Operation

 ```
    switch( opMode ) {

-      case 0: tmpA <- GR[instr.[r]]; tmpB <- lowSignExtend( opArg, 18 ); break;
+      case 0: tmpA <- GR[instr.[r]]; tmpB <- signExtend( opArg, 18 ); break;

       case 1: tmpA <- GR[instr.[a]]; tmpB <- GR[instr.[b]]; break;